-The Schedules subtab shows the backup schedules that have been configured.
+The Job Schedules section shows the backup schedules configured on the CFA.

 |Column name||Column description|